elunna/hackem/hackem_changelog.md

 - Tourists start with all of their optional equipment.
 - The magic marker that a tourist starts with is always 0:0.
 - Twoweaponing: Tourists from skilled to basic.
+- Tourists receive at most 1 PW per level up (they do not have any innate magic ability.)

 #### Valkyrie